Moment expansion method for composite open quantum systems including a damped oscillator mode: Numerical sensitivity

-In Sec.$\,$\ref{subsec:NumAccuracy_discussion}, in order to quantify the sensitivity of computing the propagator $\exp(\bar{\mathcal{M}} t)$ against small errors in the generator $\bar{\mathcal{M}}$, we considered the condition number associated with the matrix exponentiation.
-Its complexity, however, precludes detailed analysis.
-For instance, to our knowledge, it is unclear for which form of matrices the condition number tends to be large.
-In addition, its numerical computation is time consuming.
-To circumvent these difficulties, we consider instead a condition number associated with the eigenvalue problem for the generator.
+Recall that, unlike the moment expansion method, the conventional method does not exhibit a plateau even when $u$ (real part of $\epsilon$) is nonzero.
+This difference might be understood from the sensitivity of the matrix exponentiation, according to the discussion in Sec.$\,$\ref{app:cond_exp}.
+Since the term involving $u$ in the Liouvillian $\mathcal{L}$ merely generates a unitary transformation, we naively expect it to have no significant effects on the sensitivity.
+Quantitatively, we were unable to compute the same condition number for $\mathcal{L}$ within our numerical resource because the dimension is too large.
+Instead, we here consider a condition number associated with the eigenvalue problem for the generator.
 The relevance of these two condition numbers can be inferred from the theorem 3.15 in \cite{Higmfunc}.
 It states that the upper bound of the Fr\'echet derivative, which quantifies the sensitivity of the matrix exponentiation, is proportional to the square of the condition number in the Bauer-Fike theorem, which quantifies the sensitivity of the eigenvalue problem.

 A condition number associated with the eigenvalue problem is easier to deal with.
-For example, in the moment expansion method, the operator $M_{i,i}^u = - (\kappa/2) a^\dagger a + 2u a^\dagger$ is the relevant generator in the long-time domain when all the eigenvalues of $V_S$ are not degenerate.
+For example, in the moment expansion method, the operator $M_{\alpha,\alpha}^u = - (\kappa/2) a^\dagger a + 2u a^\dagger$ is the relevant generator in the long-time domain when all the eigenvalues of $V_S$ are not degenerate.
 This operator is not normal owing to the term involving $u$.
 Unlike normal matrices, eigenvalues and eigenvectors of non-normal matrices can be disturbed in their computation by small errors in the input \cite{GVLmcomp}.
 It can then be inferred that the term involving $u$ might affect the numerical accuracy in the long-time domain.
 This qualitatively agrees with the observations in Sec.$\,$\ref{subsec:NumAccuracy_plateau}.